HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/container/helm_deployment/preparation/optional_tasks/optional_configure_credentials.md

     # Credentials used for IBM WebSphere Application Server administrative access.
     # The credentials defined in these values define the WebSphere Application Server primary administrative user.
 The user gets created if necessary and/or the password is set to the current value.
     # - If the WAS admin credentials were changed by any other means than through the helm values, the currently active credentials need to be entered as the values for wasUser and wasPassword.
-    # - If an LDAP is used, the the WebSphere Application Server admin user is never applied automatically and LDAP has the authority over the credentials.
+    # - If an LDAP is used, then the WebSphere Application Server admin user is never applied automatically and LDAP has the authority over the credentials.
 Whenever the credentials are changed in LDAP, the values for wasUser and wasPassword need to be manually updated accordingly.

     # - If you are using a secret to configure credentials, you must leave the default credentials string empty
     # - If both default credential and secret name are filled it will block the chart from being deployed.